tytydraco/yessleep/out/Six_months_ago_I_was_a_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why.md

 *“****SHOW YOURSELF****”* Apollo screamed.

-The green box was ticking faster than it ever had before, like a snare drum beating at four hundred beats per minute.
+The green box was ticking faster than it ever had before, like a snare drum tapping at four hundred beats per minute.

 He waved the gun around wildly at the frightened passengers.